+- General Education Requirement Fulfillment: Arts & Humanities

-• Prerequisite: One course in philosophy
+- Prerequisite: One course in philosophy

+- Offering: Alternate years

-Instructor: Coleman
+- Instructor: Coleman

 A semester-long study of topics in Philosophy.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to majors/minors in other departments.